viennguyen55/autocommitgitonwindows/README.md

 This soft will auto commit or remind you commit when your repository has changed.
 Only support on Windows OS.

 Functions:
-	+ auto commit when repository changed.
++ Automatic commit when repository changed.
-	+ auto ask message when repository changed.
++ automatic ask message when repository changed.

 Kind Regards,
 vien nguyen